JaviiDon/JaviiDon/README.md

-- 👋 Hi, I’m @JaviiDon
+- 👋 Hi, I’m Romell aka @JaviiDon
-- 👀 I’m interested in programming, mainly web development and design
+- 👀 I’m interested in full stack programming
-- 🌱 I’m currently learning PHP and Javascript
+- 🌱 I’m currently learning PHP and Python
 - 💞️ I’m looking to collaborate on various websites
 - 📫 How to reach me: Just shoot an email at romellhamilton14@gmail.com